angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 **WeakMap** and **WeakSet**

-These 2 structures behave almost exactly as the previous two, however they store the object references as _weak_ references, meaning that the references will be removed by the garbage collector if there are not other references to those. \(Garbage collection and performance will be further discussed in [JS Performance and Garbage Collector](/advanced-topics/js-performance-and-garbage-collector.md)\).
+These 2 structures behave almost exactly as the previous two, however they store the object references as _weak_ references, meaning that the references will be removed by the garbage collector if there are not other references to those. \(Garbage collection and performance will be further discussed in [js Performance and Garbage Collector](/advanced-topics/js-performance-and-garbage-collector.md)\).

 Having weak references is particularly useful when you want to handle loose structures with a lot of living objects without handling memory allocation.
 However, you cannot reliably know the size of the structures when using weak references, as it may change at any moment.